 SEO Intermediate course: Blogging for Business by Ahrefs

 You could try to pitch your product or service to new visitors ... but instead of pushing to make quick sales to people who didn’t really come to your site to buy anything, I suggest you play the long game.

 First focus on converting as many visitors to email subscribers as possible.

-Once people are on your list, then earn the trust of your subscribers by honestly telling them why your product/service fits THEIR needs and how your product/service is better than your competitors.
+Once people are on your list, then tell them why your product/service fits THEIR needs and how it's better than your competitor's product/service.

-If you do it right, people will want to buy your product/service anyways, and you probably won’t even need the sales pitch at all.
+If you do it right, people will want to buy anyways, and you probably won’t even need the sales pitch at all.

 The best way to convert your website visitors into newsletter subscribers, is by offering a lead magnet.

 A lead magnet is a valuable resource that you offer to visitors in exchange for their email address.
 This can be an e-book, a free course, a discount code, or anything else that is valuable to your audience.